TSRBerry/openssl/NOTES-PERL.md

    This module is required for testing only!
 If you don't plan on running the tests, you don't need to bother with this one.

+ * `Win32::LongPath` this is required *for building when targeting Android on Windows*

+   This module is used to convert short paths to long file paths.

 Notes on installing a Perl module
 ---------------------------------